edmundzano/ENGR478_TrafficLight/README.md

-# ENGR478_TrafficLight
+# ENGR478 Traffic Light
-GitHub Pages for ENGR478 Final Project
+Welcome to the Traffic Light Project website!